Pope’s sex abuse prevention summit explained

 The meeting is divided into three thematic days, with the final day — Sunday — devoted to Mass and a concluding address from the pope.

-Day 1 explores bishops' responsibilities to their flocks, including their legal responsibility to investigate and prevent abuse.
+Day 1 explored bishops' responsibilities to their flocks, including their legal responsibility to investigate and prevent abuse.

-Day 2 is dedicated to accountability and is focused on church leaders working together, along with rank-and-file Catholics, to protect children.
+Day 2 was dedicated to accountability and focused on church leaders working together, along with rank-and-file Catholics, to protect children.

-Day 3 focuses on transparency, and features remarks from a Nigerian religious sister, a German cardinal and a Mexican journalist.
+Day 3 focused on transparency, and featured remarks from a Nigerian religious sister, a German cardinal and a Mexican journalist.

-Testimony from survivors is interspersed throughout during moments of prayer, but there are no sessions dedicated to hearing their stories.
+The summit began with videotaped testimony of survivors, but there were no sessions devoted specifically to hearing their stories.
 Participants were told to meet with victims before coming to Rome to learn first-hand of their pain — and to drive home the idea that clergy sex abuse isn't confined to certain parts of the world.

-About 114 presidents of bishops conferences are expected, though at least two — Chilean Archbishop Santiago Silva and Costa Rican Archbishop Jose Rafael Quiros — are sending deputies because they themselves are implicated in covering up abuse.
+More than 100 presidents of bishops conferences are attending, though at least two — Chilean Archbishop Santiago Silva and Costa Rican Archbishop Jose Rafael Quiros — sent deputies because they themselves are implicated in covering up abuse.

 The guest list includes 14 leaders from eastern rite churches, 12 religious superiors of men's orders and 10 from women's religious orders.
 About a dozen Vatican prefects, as well as a half-dozen of the pope's cardinal advisers and a handful of others, round out the 190 participants.